The Slide Show/ Neckerchief Slides

 - label (below)

-Make canister with loop, glue label (below) on the
+Make canister with loop, glue label (below) on the outside (make it

-it, with a cotton ball on top.
+cotton ball on top.

 Leader Survival Pills